The 18 Best Bottles Of Scotch In The World

-This summer, the world’s distilleries battled at the International Wine and Spirit Competition.
+Last month, the world’s distilleries did battle at the International Wine and Spirit Competition.

 The event, now in its 44th year, aims to “promote the quality and excellence of the world’s best wines, spirits and liqueurs,” according to its website.